Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

 Beet Microgreens – Bull’s Blood Beets

-If you do a Google search for soaking microgreen seed, growing beet microgreens, or a similar keyword search you find that all the top sites in search suggest soaking beet microgreen seeds between 6 and 24-hours before planting.
+If you do a Google search for soaking microgreen seed, growing beet microgreens, or a similar keyword search, all the top sites suggest soaking beet microgreen seeds between 6 and 24 hours before planting.

-It seems to make sense, right, soak the seeds and give germination a head start.
+It seems to make sense.
+Soak the seeds and give germination a head start.